 Let's say you go into your garage and build a 10' by 10' table, put sides on it, enclose it, and put a colony of ants into it.
 You make sure the ants have all the food they need, all the right kinds of soil, all the water, and you take excellent care of them.
 Then if you see one ant grabbing something away from another ant, you might get a little upset with the grabbing ant.
-You might even say - not that the ants could hear you - "Hey, I gave all you ants more than enough.
+You might even say - not that the ants could understand your words - "Hey, I gave you more than enough.
 Stop that.
 Remember, I could squish you if I wanted to..."
-Have you ever considered that there is similarity between our having created a habitat for the ants and God having provided everything for us?
+Have you ever considered that there's similarity between our creating such a habitat for the ants and God having provided everything for us?